-Regulation (EU) 2015/751 on fees for card-based payment transactions (the EU Interchange Fee Regulation) has not been implemented in Iceland yet, but the Bank is expecting that it will take place later this year.
-The EU Interchange Fee Regulation will not affect debit card income as the cap is already set at 0.2 per cent. in Iceland.
+Regulation (EU) 2015/751 on interchange fees for card-based payment transactions (the EU Interchange Fee Regulation) has not been implemented in Iceland yet, but according to information from the Ministry of Finance it is expected to be implemented in the course of 2019.
+The EU Interchange Fee Regulation will not generally affect debit card income as the cap is already set at 0.2 per cent. in Iceland.
 However, it will affect the Bank's revenue from domestic credit card turnover.
-The domestic interchange rate fee cap is now set at 0.6 per cent. but is expected to be set at 0.3 per cent. resulting in revenue loss which has been budgeted for.
-The Bank has taken some steps to mitigate the effect, mostly by reducing cost associated with the cards, simplifying the card product portfolio, reducing the number of third party processors and increasing card related revenues other than interchange fees.
+The domestic interchange rate fee cap is now set at 0.6 per cent. but is expected to be lowered to 0.3 per cent. upon implementation of the EU Interchange Fee Regulation, resulting in revenue loss.
+The Bank budgeted for this expected revenue loss and has taken certain steps to mitigate the effect, mostly by reducing cost associated with the cards, simplifying the card product portfolio, reducing the number of third-party processors and increasing card related revenues other than interchange fees.